-Russians lose 232 soldiers killed and wounded on Tavria front in last 24 hours
+Russians lose 232 soldiers killed and wounded on Tavriia front in last 24 hours

-Over the past day, Russia’s losses in killed, wounded, and taken prisoner on the Tavria front amounted to 232 military personnel (79 killed, 153 wounded).
+Over the past day, Russia’s losses in killed, wounded, and taken prisoner on the Tavriia front amounted to 232 military personnel (79 killed, 153 wounded).

 Source: Brigadier General Oleksandr Tarnavskyi, Commander of the Tavriia Operational and Strategic Group of Forces on Telegram, General Staff of the Armed Forces on Facebook